sabman/aicasts.com/site/aicasts/content/posts/spatial-statistics-in-practice.md

 We consider conditional plots more in depth in the treatment of EDA, but one option is to use a map.
 This is also known as a conditioned choropleth map, or a micromap matrix, discussed at length in Carr and Pickle (2010).
 A micromap matrix is a matrix of maps that each pertain to a subset of the observations, determined by the conditioning variables on the horizontal and vertical axes.
 Each map shows the spatial distribution of the variable of interest, but only for those observations that fall into the associated categories of the conditioning variables.

+The main objective behind this conditioning is to detect any potential interaction between the conditioning variables and the topic of interest.
+The point of departure (or, null hypothesis) is that there is no interaction.
+If this were indeed the case, then the patterns shown on all the micromaps should be essentially the same.
+If there is interaction, then we would see high or low values of the variable of interest systematically associated with specific categories of the conditioning variables.